carineang/tp/docs/DeveloperGuide.md

 #### Current:
 In phone input fields, user only can enter a number.
 This restricts the user from being able to enter country codes.
-This would reduce the application's usefulness as a address book application due to its limitation of storing international client contacts.
+This would reduce the application's usefulness as an address book application due to its limitation of storing international client contacts.

 #### Planned:
-To enhance usability and global compatability.
+To enhance usability and global compatibility.
 We should allow the user to enter the country code along with the phone number in phone input fields.

 ### 3. Bulk tag deletion capability